 Although flying away is a nightmare for every bird owner especially if they take care since he is too young, the harsh truth is that it does exist.
 The best method to stop your parrot from flying away is to be careful in your wing trimming practices, but in case your pet gets lost there are some guidelines that may help out the ordeal ends in a secure recovery.

 Timing is vital when you are dealing with a fly-away.
-You must take action the moment that you notice that your bird is lost to have the feasible chances of recovery.
+You must take action the moment you notice that your bird is lost to have feasible chances of recovery.

 Examine any trees and additional obvious perches on your home and surrounding properties.
-If you can witness your parrot, and get him to see you, a parrot may actually fly back to you.
-In some rare cases, a bird may be in surprise or too afraid to progress very much.
+If you can witness your parrot, and get him to see you, a parrot may fly back to you.
+In some rare cases, a bird may be a surprise or too afraid to progress very much.

-In those instances, make sure to maintain a close eye on the bird as you make an effort to work out an arrangement for his retrieval.
-Maintaining visual contact is very important for the chances of retrieving your bird back.
+In these instances, make sure to maintain a close eye on the bird as you make an effort to work out an arrangement for its retrieval.
+Maintaining visual contact is very important for the chance of retrieving your Bird(s) back.

 Try putting samples of your pet’s preferred delicious treats in or around his cage.
 This can aid attract pet birds back down to the environment where they belong.

 Attempt Calling Your Parrot: